Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Methodology

 where the inequality follows the non-negativity of the KL divergence, and $q(z_t)$ is an approximation of the marginal distribution of $Z_t$.
 We follow \citet{DIB-2017} and use a spherical Gaussian $q(z_t) = \mathcal{N} (0, I)$ as an approximation.

 One can maximize the MI term $I(Z_t;S^p_t)$ in Eq.~\eqref{eq:ib-hlb} based on the contrastive objective \cite{simsaim}.
 Specifically, for a given $s^p_t$, the positive sample $z_t\sim f_\psi (h_t)$ is the feature of corresponding history in timestep $t$, and the negative sample $z^-$ can be extracted from randomly sampled historical vectors.
-However, considering unresolved trade-offs involved in negative sampling \cite{Wang_2021_CVPR,false_negative}, we try to simplify the contrastive objective without negative samples.
-In HIB, we empirically find that the performance does not decrease without negative sampling.
+However, considering unresolved trade-offs involved in negative sampling \cite{Wang_2021_CVPR,false_negative}, we simplify the contrastive objective by removing negative sampling.
+In HIB, the contrastive loss becomes a cosine similarity with only positive pairs, and we empirically find that the performance does not decrease.
 Such a simplification was also adopted by recent contrastive methods for RL \cite{SPR,qiu2022contrastive}.
-Without negative sampling, the contrastive loss becomes a cosine similarity with only positive pairs.